Lacrymology/states/redis/doc/pillar.rst

 Default: ``volatile-lru``.

+.. _pillar-redis-samples:

 redis:samples
 ~~~~~~~~~~~~~

 LRU and minimal TTL algorithms are not precise algorithms but approximated
 algorithms (in order to save memory), so you can select as well the sample
 size to check.
-For instance for default Redis will check three keys and
+For instance for default :doc:`/redis/doc/index` will check three keys and
 pick the one that was used less recently, you can change the sample size
 using the following configuration directive.

-Default: ``3``.
+Default: use ``3`` samples to check for every eviction.